 The Add/Drop period occurs prior to and throughout the first week (7 days) of a session.
 During this period, students may add and drop courses.
-New students may be admitted during this period provided they attend at least one (1) scheduled class, or post a gradable assignment for online, during the Add/Drop period.
+New students may be admitted during this period provided they attend at least one (1) scheduled class, or post a gradable assignment online, during the Add/Drop period.
+The University would consider students registered in their session as an intent to continue with their studies and confirmed into the session(s).

-Students dropping all classes may be treated as withdrawals or become inactive.
+Students dropping all classes may be treated as

+withdrawals or become inactive.
 Please refer to our Continuous Enrollment (p.
-56) policy.
+55) policy.

-Dropped courses occurring within add/drop period may appear on student's transcript but will not be included in evaluating student maximum allowable time frame specific to satisfactory academic progress.
+Dropped courses occurring within the add/drop period may appear on student's transcript but will not be included in evaluating student maximum allowable time frame specific to satisfactory academic progress.